 Celia Olivera Cuccittini is the person to whom each and every one of those goals is dedicated: Messi's grandmother, who passed away in 1998 since it was she who encouraged the young Leo to play, she who took him to matches and who thus played a huge role in shaping the path of perhaps the greatest-ever footballer.

 As an extremely talented player, Messi has won more trophies than most football players will ever dream of.
-Indeed, he is the best player on the planet who plays for Barcelona, where winning trophies has become a tradition.
+Indeed, he is the best player on the planet who plays for PSG, where winning trophies is becoming a tradition.

 The Argentine maestro won his first Ballon d’Or 11 years ago in 2009 and since then he has gone on to take the award in 2010, 2011, 2012, 2015, 2019, and 2021, collecting a total of 7 Ballon d’Ors so far.

 His other achievements include a FIFA World Cup title, 4 Champions League trophies, 10 La Liga titles, 6 Copa Del Reys, 3 UEFA Super Cups, and 3FIFA Club World Cup

-The final fact about Messi is that the Barcelona talisman studied in an elementary school in Naraynganj, Bangladesh.
+The final fact about Messi is that the former Barcelona talisman studied in an elementary school in Naraynganj, Bangladesh.
 He then went to Las Heras for elementary school.
 Since Messi started playing soccer at a very young age, he did not have the opportunity to attend college; meanwhile, his potential has been identified by FC Barcelona.

 It has always been speculated that Lionel Messi would remain at Barcelona till 2023 but quite unexpectedly for Barca fans, he signed a two-year deal with PSG.
 Some people had predicted that Paris Saint-Germain,Manchester City